isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Issue a diagnostic for any call to a standard library function that is not bounds-checked.
+* Issue a diagnostic for any call to a standard-library function that is not bounds-checked.
 ??? insert link to a list of banned functions

 This rule is part of the [bounds profile](#SS-bounds).